openharmony/third_party_llvm-project/llvm/docs/DeveloperPolicy.rst

   entire failing program into ``llvm/test`` as this creates a *time-to-test* burden on all developers.
 Please keep them short.

+* Avoid adding links to resources that are not available to the entire community, such as links to private bug trackers, internal corporate documentation, etc. Instead, add sufficient comments to the test to provide the context behind such links.

 Note that llvm/test and clang/test are designed for regression and small feature tests only.
 More extensive test cases (e.g., entire applications, benchmarks, etc) should be added to the ``llvm-test`` test suite.
 The llvm-test suite is